brandonduong/JgDiff/README.md

 ## Future! ##
 * Currently only takes into account the North American server (all ranked games), therefore hope to implement an option to change to the
 Korean and European servers soon.
-* As more matches are added to the database, the longer the loading time, therefore hope to implement a faster algorithm + loading screen when waiting for results.

 ## Credits ##
 ### Special Thanks ###